Instant Pot Indian Chicken Curry Recipe

 4.50 from 18 votes

-Looking for a simple and easy chicken curry to make in your Instant Pot?
+Looking for a simple and authentic chicken curry to make in your Instant Pot?
 This North Indian-style Chicken curry recipe won’t disappoint.
 Simple, easy, and flavorful, this chicken dish is a crowd-pleaser.

 Prep Time: 10 minutes